majosaurus/Dracula-Pop-Dotfiles/README.md

 ## Boot it!

 I dual-boot Win10 and Linux.
 But after installing Pop!
-OS the computer boots directly to Pop!
+OS my computer booted directly to Pop!
 OS.
 I fixed it using following commands:

 `sudo apt update`